source-foundry/Hack/README.md

 #### Hack by CDN

-Thanks to the generous crew at [jsDelivr](https://github.com/jsdelivr/jsdelivr), you can use a CDN to add Hack to your website with a simple, single line of code.
+Thanks to the generous crew at [jsDelivr](https://github.com/jsdelivr/jsdelivr), you can use a CDN to add Hack to your website with a single stylesheet link in the head of your HTML files.
 There is no need to download font files from the repository or serve them from your web server.

 Include **one** of the following lines in the `<head>` section of your site's HTML: